 Dust mobilization and concentration exhibit substantial diurnal variability around the globe (Knippertz and Stuut, 2014), contributing to the radiative (DeMott et al., 2010; Tegen and Lacis, 1996), biogeochemical (Okin et al., 2004), and societal (Al-Hurban and Al-Ostad, 2010; Furman, 2003) impacts of mineral dust on the Earth system.
-For example, accurate

-30 representation of the diurnal variability in dust loading is the key for realistic simulation of the dust radiative effects on the surface (Miller et al., 2004; Osipov et al., 2015; Yue et al., 2009).
-However, current state-of-the-science models continue to struggle with their representation of the dust diurnal cycle.
-Based on model simulations using different meteorological drivers and dust source parameterizations, Luo et al. (2004) concluded that ~35-70% of the variance of dust mobilization is associated with diurnal variability of dust mobilization in the world's major dust source regions.
-But the simulated diurnal

-- 35 variations in dust mobilization and concentration were highly sensitive to the choice of the meteorological driver dataset and dust source parameterization, suggesting substantial uncertainty in the model-based assessment of dust diurnal variability (e.g., Miller et al., 2004; Yue et al., 2009).
-Coupled climate or Earth System models are widely used to study the mobilization, transport, and radiative effects of dust aerosols.
-However, due to the coarse spatial and temporal resolution of these models, the capability of them at accurately capturing the diurnal cycle of near-surface winds or convective systems is - 40 largely limited, leading to often incorrect simulation of diurnal cycle in dust emission and concentration (Marsham et al., 2011; Todd et al., 2008).
-Given these uncertainties in the simulated global dust diurnal variability, observational characterization of the variations in dust mobilization and concentration provide a valuable benchmark for evaluating and constraining such model simulations.
+For example, accurate representation of the diurnal variability in dust loading is the key for realistic simulation of the radiative effects of dust on the surface (Miller et al., 2004; Osipov et al., 2015; Yue et al., 2009).
+However, current state-of-the-science models continue to struggle with their representation of the diurnal dust cycle.
+Based on model simulations using different meteorological drivers and dust source parameterizations, Luo et al. (2004) concluded that $\sim$ 35-70 % of the variance of dust mobilization is associated with diurnal variability in dust mobilization in the world's major dust source regions.
+But the simulated diurnal variations in dust mobilization and concentration were highly sensitive to the choice of the meteorological driver dataset and dust source parameterization, suggesting substantial uncertainty in the model-based assessment of the diurnal variability in dust (e.g., Miller et al., 2004; Yue et al., 2009).
+Climate and Earth system models are widely used to study the mobilization, transport, and radiative effects of dust aerosols.
+However, due to the coarse spatial and temporal resolution of these models, the capability of them at accurately capturing the diurnal cycle of near-surface winds or convective systems is largely limited, leading to often incorrect simulation of the diurnal cycle of dust emission and concentration (Marsham et al., 2011; Todd et al., 2008).
+Given these uncertainties in the simulated global diurnal variability in dust, observational characterization of the variations in dust mobilization and concentration provide a valuable benchmark for evaluating and constraining such model simulations.